-Critique of theology indicates a dialectic composition of theology with its critical adversary and successor, in which the latter ensures the former by overriding it.
-This point seems to be important because it is in this particular sense that one may speak of how religious modes of critique power critique’s secular distancing from religion.
-The critical endeavor is designed to replace theology as a precondition of its maintenance and thus, theology is held only in terms of its critical surrogate that relates concurrently to conceptual thinking and to society and politics (i.e. “a world in which we live”).
-And vice versa: critique addresses these issues by being a secularization, and thus a translation, of theological concepts.
-The mission of rescuing theology that Adorno ascribes to metaphysics means such a critical-theological undertaking.
-And the question he poses as to the extent to which one may still hold to metaphysics in the postwar era, attests to his endeavor to salvage theology by means of a return to the teaching of critique.
-If anything, the postwar, social and political context to which Adorno relates, only emphasizes the need to reengage with what could be referred to as a critical-theological predicament – relating not only to the analysis of the relations between critique and theology but also to its reconstruction.
+Critique of theology thus indicates a dialectical relationship between theology and its critical adversary and successor, in which the latter holds up the former by overriding it.
+This point seems to be important because it is in this particular sense that one may speak of the ways in which religious modes of critique power critique’s secular distancing from religion.
+The critical endeavor is designed to replace theology as a precondition of its maintenance and theology is thus held onto only in terms of its critical surrogate that relates concurrently to conceptual thinking and to society and politics (i.e. the “world in which we live”).
+And vice versa: critique addresses these issues by secularizing, and therefore translating, theological concepts.
+The mission of rescuing theology, which Adorno ascribes to metaphysics, is a critical-theological undertaking of this kind.
+And the question he poses as to the extent to which one may still hold onto metaphysics in the postwar era, attests to his endeavor to salvage theology by means of a return to the teaching of critique.
+If anything, the postwar, social, and political context to which Adorno relates only emphasizes the need to re-engage with what could be referred to as a critical theological predicament – regarding not only the analysis of the relation between critique and theology but also its reconstruction.

-History provides Adorno with the central arena for such an analysis and reconstruction.
-We have seen for example how in his classroom lectures the relation of critique to theology is unfolded in the course of history from Antiquity to modernity.
-At stake for Adorno is a description of a historical process from “Aristotle’s theology” to the present reality over Christian cosmology, and Hegel’s philosophy.
-The centrality of Hegel’s philosophy to such an overarching, for Adorno “universal” (even if clearly Eurocentric), process will be discussed next.
-Here, I wish to point to the manner in which not only theology in general but Gnostic theology in particular marks a central aspect in Adorno’s classroom presentation of the historical unfolding of critical thinking.
+History provides Adorno with the central arena for such analysis and reconstruction.
+We have seen, for example, how in his classroom lectures the relation of critique to theology is revealed in the course of history from antiquity to modernity.
+Adorno was particularly concerned with the description of a historical process, from “Aristotle’s theology” to Christian cosmology, and Hegel’s philosophy.
+The centrality of Hegel’s philosophy to such an overarching, and for Adorno “universal” (even if clearly Eurocentric), process will be discussed next.
+Here, I wish to point to the manner in which not only theology in general but also gnostic theology in particular marks a central aspect in Adorno’s classroom presentation of the historical unfolding of critical thinking.

-Gnosis is the main theological issue to note because Adorno starts his historical overview with theological dualism.
-Dualism for Adorno originates in Aristotle’s clearly theological concept of “unmoved mover.”
-This concept marks a glaring opposition between Being and beings (i.e. the so called ontological difference).
-It thus pointed to Being as a “pure concept” of thought and as an “absolutely perfect entity” which is separated from all beings (or else it would not have been an “unmoved” and “perfect” origin of things).
+Gnosis is the main theological issue because Adorno starts his historical overview with theological dualism.
+Dualism for Adorno originates in Aristotle’s clearly theological concept of “unmoved mover,” which marks a glaring opposition between being and beings (i.e. the so-called ontological difference).
+This points to being as a “pure concept” of thought and as an “absolutely perfect entity” which is separate from all beings (or else it would not have been an “unmoved” and “perfect” origin of things).
 Such an idea was redolent of theology because it was not only about a “radical dualism of matter and form, the divine and the earthly, body and soul”, but also represented “the ancient precursor of the ontological proof of God.”

-Christianity inherited from Aristotle’s metaphysics exactly this theological dualism in which Being “resists identity” with beings.
-“Resistance” means an innate non-identity between form and matter, god and world.
+Indeed, Christianity inherited from Aristotle’s metaphysics this theological dualism in which being “resists identity” with beings.
+“Resistance” means an innate non-identity between form and matter, God and the world.
 Thus:

-“What you have here is, fundamentally, the later problem of Christian theology: why the world created by God is not a divine world, why it is not already perfect.
-This, too, is answered in accordance with the same dualistic principle, which states that creation opposes, or in some way resists, pure identity with the creator.”
+What you have here is, fundamentally, the later problem of Christian theology: why the world created by God is not a divine world, why it is not already perfect.
+This, too, is answered in accordance with the same dualistic principle, which states that creation opposes, or in some way resists, pure identity with the creator.